ejosied/dl-for-finance/README.md

 - `scrape_news_yahoo_finance_html.ipynb`: Code to scrape news from .txt files containing HTML code of Yahoo Finance Stock Market News search results.

 `models/`
+- `model_weights/`: A directory of weights saved from the trained model.
+- `demo.ipynb`: A brief demo of model predictions and infrence with user interaction and visualized results.
-- `multistage_model.ipynb/`: Notebook containing the code, explanations, and outcomes of the final model for this project.
+- `multistage_model.ipynb/`: A notebook containing the code, explanations, and outcomes of the final model for this project.
 - `stock_only_model.ipynb`: An experimental notebook focusing on time series stock data (modified from the TensorFlow tutorial on time series forecasting: https://www.tensorflow.org/tutorials/structured_data/time_series)
 - `model.png`: A visualization of the final deep learning model.